 Once you perform the necessary configuration, you will be able to view UIA data in the Log view, CPU Load, Task Load, and Execution Graph features.
-Only the Context Aware Profile and Duration features display no data unless you modify your target code by adding benchmarking calls as described in Section 4.11.3, How Duration Analysis Works with System Analyzer and Section 4.12.3, How Context Aware Profiling Works with System Analyzer.
+Only the Context Aware Profile and Duration features display no data unless you modify your target code by adding benchmarking calls as described in Section 4.14.3, How Duration Analysis Works and Section 4.13.3, How Context Aware Profiling Works.